Overview and Description of Perennial Geraniums

-The term geranium can be confusing.
-The first geranium most gardeners encounter is not a geranium at all, but Pelargonium, a relative of the perennial geranium being profiled here.
-True or hardy or perennial geraniums belong to the genus Geranium.
-You will sometimes see them referred to as cranesbill geraniums, because their seed pods do somewhat resemble a crane’s bill.
-The foliage is often toothed and remains attractive.
+Looking for a geranium plant can be confusing.
+The first geranium most gardeners encounter is not a geranium at all, but Pelargonium, a relative of the perennial geranium that is being profiled here.
+Geraniums that belong to the genus Geranium are referred to as true geraniums, hardy geraniums, or perennial geraniums.
+You will also sometimes see them referred to as cranesbill geraniums, because their seed pods do somewhat resemble a crane’s bill.

 See more on the variety of true geraniums in the photo gallery "Growing Hardy Geraniums".

 True Geranium, Hardy Geranium, Perennial Geranium, Cranesbill Geranium

 USDA Hardiness Zones

 There is some variance in hardiness among the different types of geraniums, but most are perennial in USDA Hardiness Zones 4 - 8.